Florida Out-of-State Corporation Registration

 Am I required to file an annual report?

-All corporations in Florida are required to file an annual report yearly.
-This report is in addition to any other annual report requirements you must adhere to for other states.
 The first annual report is due the year following registration, between January 1st and May 1st.
-The fee for filing the report is $150.00.
+The filing fee is $150.00.
 If you do not file the report by May 1st, you will be penalized with a $400 late fee.
 There is no provision to waive this fee.
 If you do not file your report by the third Friday in September, your certificate to do business in Florida will be revoked.

 You must complete the annual report filing online at www.sunbiz.org using the document number that is provided to you upon completing foreign registration.
 Once you submit your report online, it will be processed and posted immediately.